Hyperkorn/qdrant-neo4j-crawl4ai-mcp/README.md

 ---

-Built with ❤️ using FastMCP 2.0, Qdrant, Neo4j, and Crawl4AI
+> Built with ☕ using FastMCP 2.0, Qdrant, Neo4j, and Web Intelligence